Pipeline: Beer

-A three-kilometer beer pipeline was completed in Bruges, Belgium in September 2016 to reduce truck traffic on the city streets.
+A three-kilometre beer pipeline was completed in Bruges, Belgium in September 2016 to reduce truck traffic on the city streets.

 Brine

 The village of Hallstatt in Austria, which is known for its long history of salt mining, claims to contain "the oldest industrial pipeline in the world", dating back to 1595.
 It was constructed from 13,000 hollowed-out tree trunks to transport brine 40 km from Hallstatt to Ebensee.

 Milk

-Between 1978 and 1994, a 15 km milk pipeline ran between the Dutch island of Ameland and Holwerd on the mainland, of which 8 km beneath the Wadden Sea.
+Between 1978 and 1994, a 15 km milk pipeline ran between the Dutch island of Ameland and Holwerd on the mainland, of which 8 km was beneath the Wadden Sea.
 Every day, 30,000 litres of milk produced on the island were transported to be processed on the mainland.
-In 1994, the milk transport was abandoned.
+In 1994, the pipeline was abandoned.

+Pneumatic transport

+Rather than transporting fluids, pneumatic tubes are usually used to transport solids in a cylindrical container by compressed air or by partial vacuum.
+They were most popular in the late 19th and early 20th centuries, and were used to transport small solid objects within a building, e.g. documents in an office or money in a bank.
+By the 21st century, pneumatic tube transport had been mostly superseded by digital solutions for transporting information, but is still used in cases where convenience and speed in a local environment are important.
+Hospitals, for example, use them to deliver drugs and specimens.